About Choro Camp

 Venues

-With classes, rodas, housing and food all on the campus of Smith College in Northampton, Massachusetts, we invite you to leave your car and cares behind.
-At week’s end we’ll enjoy a concert by the artists on our staff.
+With classes, rodas, housing and food all on The Campus at Marlboro Music, we invite you to leave your car and cares behind.
+At week’s end we’ll enjoy a concert by the artists on our staff, again, right on campus.

 Then we all head for home.
 If we’ve done our job, you’ll leave exhausted and inspired.
-But most importantly, you’ll be better equipped to take a leading role in a roda de choro in your area—so you can be having as much fun year round as you’re going to have here.
+But most importantly, you’ll be better equipped to take a leading role in building the choro community in your area—so you can be having as much fun year round as you’re going to have here.